-An Environmental Compliance Approval (ECA) - formerly known as Certificate of Approval (C of A) - is authorization from the Ontario Ministry of the Environment and Climate Change (MOECC) for the regulated discharge of contaminants to the natural environment.
+An Environmental Compliance Approval (ECA) - formerly known as Certificate of Approval (C of A) - is authorization from the Ontario Ministry of the Environment, Conservation and Parks (MECP) formerly the Ministry of the Environment and Climate Change (MOECC) for the regulated discharge of contaminants to the natural environment.
 A business’s ECA outlines legally binding conditions of operation to ensure that the environment and community are protected from the adverse effects of any contaminants that are produced by the business’s operations.
 Demonstration of compliance is facilitated through the use of government approved dispersion models and detailed reports.

 Some routine systems and processes operating within pre-set rules of operation may be registered with the Environmental Activity and Sector Registry (EASR), rather than applying for an ECA.
 The online registry is currently available for the following: heating systems; standby power systems; automotive refinishing facilities; commercial printing facilities; non-hazardous waste transportation systems, small dust collection systems (in retail locations and schools), laboratory fume hoods (in schools), and indoor operation of arc welding equipment (for light maintenance only).
 All eligible activities that do not have an existing ECA are required to be registered with the EASR.

 If your facility includes operations that are not covered by the EASR, then you will need to apply for an ECA for those operations.